How to fix BitLocker recovery screen during boot on Windows 11

 5. Continue with the on-screen directions.

-If you can find the recovery key on your Microsoft account, there’s a chance that when you enabled BitLocker, you used a different option to save the recovery key.
-This includes printing the key on a physical piece of paper, or you probably saved it in a file on a USB flash drive or another type of storage.
+If you can find the recovery key on your Microsoft account, it’s possible that when you enabled BitLocker, you chose a different option to save the recovery key.
+This includes printing the key on a physical piece of paper, or you probably saved it in a file on a USB flash drive or another storage device.

 At the time of writing, if you don’t have a recovery key, you won’t be able to start your computer.
-Microsoft says that it is working on another solution for affected devices, but it’s unclear when the fix will become available.
+Microsoft says it’s rolling out a solution for affected devices, but it may take some time for it to reach every device.

 Although an update requiring an encryption key to unlock a device is rare, it shows that encryption can be a double-edged sword.
-On one side, it can help you protect your device and data, but on the other, it can also lock you out without a way to access it.
+On the one hand, it can help protect your device and data, but on the other, it can lock you out without a way to access them.

-Also, in this particular case, the recovery screen appeared because of a faulty update.
+Also, in this case, the recovery screen appeared due to a faulty update.
 However, I have experienced the same problem on other occasions where the issue was related to the TPM and problems with the motherboard’s firmware.
-As a result, on more than one occasion, I had to erase the hard drive and reinstall the operating system.
-Thankfully, this happened to me on devices in my lab environment, so my personal files weren’t impacted.
+As a result, I had to erase the hard drive and reinstall the operating system on more than one occasion.
+Thankfully, this happened on devices in my lab environment, so my personal files weren’t affected.

-While I recommend the use of encryption to protect your data, you can disable BitLocker on Windows 11 if you are concerned about being locked out of your device and data.
+While I recommend using encryption to protect your data, you can disable BitLocker on Windows 11 if you are concerned about being locked out of your device and your data.

-You always reinforce your recovery strategy by regularly creating a full backup of Windows 11 to USB storage or creating a file backup.
+You always reinforce your recovery strategy by regularly creating a full Windows 11 backup to USB storage or a file backup.

 About the author